dovadi/emoncmsorg/readme.md

 Create a feed from the inputs created above.
 While the feed appears to update no data will be written to disk as the datapoints are being queued up in a storage server queue.

-1. Open to edit MainServerScripts/storageserver/storageserver0.php in an editor.
-Change line

-    require "/home/username/scripts/script-settings.php";

-to the location of script-settings.php on your server.

-2) Run storageserver0.php from terminal temporarily for testing:
+Run storageserver0.php from terminal temporarily for testing:

     $ sudo php MainServerScripts/storageserver/storageserver0.php